 5. BBQ Grills Are Not Common in Italy

 One thing you won’t see on an Italian balcony is a grill.
 With all that private outdoor space, Americans have the lockdown on backyard BBQs and grills.
-Sure there always exceptions.
+Sure there are always exceptions.
 Italians love a summertime grigliata (grill-out).
-Most the time though, it’s at their friends house in the country.
-Not with a Weber, Big Green Egg or Traeger on their precious balcony space.
-Besides, Italian apartment and condo balconies are not typically that big.
-Sticking a giant grill on one, is a fire hazard at best.
+Most of the time though, it’s at their friend’s house in the country.
+Not with a Weber, Big Green Egg, or Traeger on their precious balcony space.
+Besides, Italian apartments and condo balconies are not typically that big.
+Sticking a giant grill on one is a fire hazard at best.

 6. Italian Windows Are Protected by Shutters

-Americans deal with gun violence, Italians deal with burglary.
-Shutters are used to protect from home invasion in most mid to large cities throughout Italy.
-I must say at first I was put off by them, but after some epic naps I’m a convert.
-Roll down shutters are better than black out curtains.
+Americans deal with gun violence, Italians deal with a burglary.
+Shutters are used for protection against a home invasion in most mid to large cities throughout Italy.
+I must say at first I was put off by them, but after some epic naps, I’m a convert.
+Roll-down shutters are better than black-out curtains.

 7. Italian Homes Rarely Have Screens in the Window